wsteinmetz/AstoCAD-for-Debian13/README.md

 # AstoCAD-for-Debian13
 AstoCad for Debian 13

-Insatlling Astocad in Debian 13 is a little bit tricky.
+Installing Astocad in Debian 13 is a little bit tricky.
 So here are the changes for a clean install

 1.
 Prerequisites